hashimati/JSON-Structure/README.md

 JSON-Structure
 ==============

-This is a JSON API project which will be used to: \n 1- Build JSON Object.\n
+This is a JSON API project which will be used to:
+1- Build JSON Object.
-2- Parsing JSON Data.\n
+2- Parsing JSON Data.
-3- Streaming JSON Data.\n
+3- Streaming JSON Data.